BYU Cougars men's golf

 The BYU Cougars men's golf team represents the Brigham Young University in the sport of golf.
-The Cougars compete in Division I of the National Collegiate Athletic Association (NCAA) and the West Coast Conference.
+The Cougars compete in Division I of the National Collegiate Athletic Association (NCAA) and the Big 12 Conference.
 They play their home matches on the Riverside Country Club Golf Course, and are currently led by head coach Bruce Brockbank.
-The Cougars men's golf program has won 25 conference championships: 21 Western Athletic Conference, two Mountain West Conference, and two West Coast Conference.
+The Cougars men's golf program has won 26 conference championships: 21 Western Athletic Conference, two Mountain West Conference, and three West Coast Conference.
 In 1981, they won the NCAA Division I Championship.